mendix/docs/content/en/docs/appstore/use-content/modules/genai/concepts/rag-example-implementation.md

 {{% alert color="info" %}}

-The GenAI showcase application uses the Mendix [PgVector Knowledge Base](https://marketplace.mendix.com/link/component/225063) module from the Marketplace to run queries and statements on your remote database.
+The GenAI Showcase Application uses the Mendix [PgVector Knowledge Base](https://marketplace.mendix.com/link/component/225063) module from the Marketplace to run queries and statements on your remote database.
 If you want to know more about this or if you are looking for certain technical details, see [PgVector Knowledge Base](/appstore/modules/genai/pgvector/).

-The GenAI showcase application uses this module to take care of creating the required tables in the remote vector database, including the open-source extension called pgvector.
+The GenAI Showcase Application uses this module to take care of creating the required tables in the remote vector database, including the open-source extension called pgvector.
 If you want to know more about the extension and how the tables look like in combination with this extension, see the [pgvector source code and documentation on GitHub](https://github.com/pgvector/pgvector).

-If you want to know more about RAG, embeddings, or [vector databases](/appstore/modules/genai/pgvector-setup/), make sure to review the links on the **Resources** page of the GenAI showcase application or in the [Read More](#read-more) section.
+If you want to know more about RAG, embeddings, or [vector databases](/appstore/modules/genai/pgvector-setup/), make sure to review the links on the **Resources** page of the GenAI Showcase Application or in the [Read More](#read-more) section.

 {{% /alert %}}